Worklytics/psoxy/docs/sources/github/README.md

 There are several connectors available for GitHub:

-- [Github Free/Pro/Teams] - for non-Enterprise GitHub organization hosted in github.com.
+- [GitHub Free/Pro/Teams] - for non-Enterprise GitHub organization hosted in github.com.
-- [Github Enterprise Cloud] - GitHub Enterprise instances hosted by github.com on behalf of your organization.
+- [GitHub Enterprise Cloud] - GitHub Enterprise instances hosted by github.com on behalf of your organization.
-- [Github Enterprise Server] - similar to 'Cloud', but you must customize rules and API host;
+- [GitHub Enterprise Server] - similar to 'Cloud', but you must customize rules and API host;
   contact Worklytics for assistance.

 ## Authentication workflow

 The connector uses a GitHub App to authenticate and access the data.
-- For Enterprise Server, it uses App with a user token generation [based on the application](https://docs.github.com/en/enterprise-server@3.11/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app#generating-a-user-access-token-when-a-user-installs-your-app).
+- For Enterprise Server, you must generate a [user access token](https://docs.github.com/en/enterprise-server@3.11/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app#generating-a-user-access-token-when-a-user-installs-your-app).
-- For non enterprise, it uses [installation tokens](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app) for authentication.
+- For Cloud, including Free/Pro/Teams/Enterprise, you must provide an [installation token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app) for authentication.

 ## Examples